Read time : 6 min

 Because The QUAD is a busy, multi-level hub filled with students, entrepreneurs and visitors, wayfinding was a primary focus of the project.
 A beautiful brand is useless if people get lost in the building.

-To solve this, the wayfinding system is deeply integrated with the core brand mark itself.
-Extracting and rotating the four arrows of the logo, they become the literal directional markers navigating visitors through the space.
+To solve this, the wayfinding system was built directly out of the core brand mark.
+By extracting and rotating the arrows from the logo, they become literal directional markers navigating visitors through the space.

 This directional logic is paired with a highly distinct colour palette.
 The core brand elements use a stark, industrial mono palette, allowing these vibrant secondary colours to cut through.
 This creates an intuitive, colour-coded wayfinding system across the building’s four floors.